The never-ending experiment… (part 4)

 7 “Then the eyes of both were opened, and they knew that they were naked.
 And they sewed fig leaves together and made themselves loincloths.
 8 And they heard the sound of the Lord God walking in the garden in the cool of the day, and the man and his wife hid themselves from the presence of the Lord God among the trees of the garden.
 9 But the Lord God called to the man and said to him, ‘Where are you?’
 10 And he said, ‘I heard the sound of you in the garden, and I was afraid, because I was naked, and I hid myself.’
 11 He said, ‘Who told you that you were naked?
 Have you eaten of the tree of which I commanded you not to eat’” (Genesis 3:7-11).

 God disciplined Adam and Eve and cursed the serpent and the ground.
-When God cursed the serpent, He also spoke a prophecy about the ultimate resolution between good and evil (Genesis 3:8-19).
-This pivotal moment reveals God’s redemptive plan, a plan centered around a Savior who will restore humanity back to God, only if they believe in the one He sent.
+When God cursed the serpent, He spoke a prophecy about the ultimate victory over sin and death (Genesis 3:8-19).
+This pivotal moment reveals God’s redemptive plan, a plan of salvation that centers around a Savior who will restore humanity back to God declaring them righteous by God’s grace through faith, only if they believe in the one He sent.
 From the very first book of Genesis, to the very last one of Revelation, Scripture points us to the Savior.
+Thus, everyone after Adam is born with this sinful nature.
+Our thoughts, hearts, and spirit are corrupted with wickedness that to be made right with God is beyond the effort or works of any person.
+We need to be restored and redeemed through belief in the Savior, because continuing to remain in a sinful condition will result in a second death, which is the final separation from God of condemnation.

 Morgan